Shimura-Teichm\"uller Curves in Genus 5: The Boundary of an ST-Curve

 \

 \textbf{Notation Convention}: We recall that $1$-forms are not single-valued except at the zeros.
-As a result, evaluating a $1$-form at a point is non-sensical.
+As a result, evaluating a $1$-form at a point is nonsensical.
 However, if we fix a local coordinate $z$ in a domain $U$, then we can express a differential in that local coordinate as $f(z)\,dz$.
 In this context it makes sense to evaluate the \emph{function} $f(z)$ at any point in $U$.
 In the setting of this paper, we have chosen local coordinates in the neighborhood of every node used for plumbing.
 Therefore one may evaluate a differential at a node in the sense explained above.
 This is done throughout the literature and we will do this as well without further comment.
+Our goal is to show the non-vanishing of an expression involving differentials evaluated at points.
+Clearly this is independent of the choice of local coordinates.

 \